 - 1. Bring in more emergency trained medical personnel and/or ambulances. - 2.
 Bring in more volunteers to assist medical personnel. - 3.
 Bring in more emergency craft and first responders on the course. - 4.
-Increase cool beverages before, during and after the swim (for swimmers and staff, including extra cool beverages on watercraft and feeding stations)

-- 5. Increase heat exhaustion and heat stroke treatment gear (iced water, ice chips, cold water bottles, misting tents/fans, etc.) - 6.
+Increase coolbeverages before, during and after the swim (for swimmers and staff, including extra cool beverages on watercraft and feeding stations) - 5.
+Increase heat exhaustion and heat stroke treatment gear(iced water, ice chips, cold water bottles, misting tents/fans, etc.) - 6.
 Make cool showers available on-site. - 7.
 Make shade and cooling facilities (buildings, tents, etc.) available on-site. - 8.
-Other: none
+Other: Specify

-Specify what extra listed items you will need to provide: We will have cool beverages, tent and ice chest for inflammation or over heating.
+Specify what extra listed items you will need to provide: Click here to enter text.

-Comment on how you will be prepared to care for multiple medical issues: We have an athletic trainer, head life guard and can call EMS if necessary
+Comment on how you will be prepared to care for multiple medical issues: Click here to enter text.

-If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: yes, the swims are short and we will have kayakers carrying cool beverages to distribute if requested.
+If the water temperature is above 82° F, will you be prepared to deal with heat-related medical issues: Click here to enter text.